jeffdubo/us-hate-crimes/README.md

 Note: PostgreSQL software is not needed if using the SQLite database.

 ### General Instructions
-1. Verify the above software requirements and dependencies have been meet on your computer.
+1. Verify the above software requirements and dependencies have been met on your computer.
 2. Clone this repository.
-3. If creating a postgreSQL database, edit the [config_blank.py](config_blank.py) file and update the variables with your postgreSQL database information.
+3. If using a PostgreSQL database, edit the [config_blank.py](config_blank.py) file and update the variables with your postgreSQL database information.
     ```
     db_username = '[username]' # Default in pgAdmin is postgres
     db_password = '[your password]'
     b_host = 'localhost'
     db_port = 5432
     db_name = '[name of your database]'
+    db_options = ''
     ```
+    Note: Modify db_options only if you are using a hosted service that requires additional parameters when connecting to the database.
 4. If using the existing SQLite database, edit the [config_blank.py](config_blank.py) file and set the flag to false.
     ```
-    postgreSQL_flag = False.
+    postgreSQL_flag = False
     ```
 5. After updating and saving config_blank.py, rename it to config.py.